Sorceriv/QVA/README.md

 # qva
 Qualys Vulnerability Assistant

+-06/05/2024

+--Added to frontend can now chat using front-end, added comments line 67-69 chatbox.tsx on what to fix next

 -05/05/2024

 --Axios and CORS now working, will integrate to react front-end using useEffect and useStates